A black and white photo of the NYC skyline

 What Are Change Orders?

-Change orders represent any changes to the original contract that affect the scope of work, cost, or project timeline in construction projects.
-Yet, change orders can complicate the process of lien waivers and potentially impact your lien rights.
+Change orders modify the original contract’s scope of work, cost, or project timeline.
+They can complicate lien waivers and potentially affect your lien rights.

 What Are Common Mistakes in Construction Lien Waivers?

 Despite their popularity in construction, lien waivers are often poorly handled.
-This can lead to costly mistakes, jeopardizing your legal rights and financial interests.
+This can lead to costly mistakes that jeopardize your legal rights and financial interests.
 Here are some common mistakes to avoid when dealing with construction lien waivers:

 Signing without understanding: Lien waivers are legal documents with significant implications.
 Signing a waiver without fully understanding its terms can result in unintentionally relinquishing your rights to file a lien.